C-C chemokine receptor type 7: CCR7 in dendritic cells

-CCR7´s function is best studied in dendritic cells.
+CCR7´s function has been extensively studied in dendritic cells.
 Their activation in peripheral tissues induces CCR7 expression on the cell's surface, which recognize CCL19 and CCL21 produced in the Lymph node and increases dendritic cell expression of co-stimulation molecules (B7), and MHC class I or MHC class II.
 CCR7 signalling was also found to affect chemotaxis, actin dynamics but also survival of dendritic cells, though all of the mentioned functions are induced by different independent signalling pathways.
-Chemotaxis is regulated by MAPK pathway and surprisignly is independent of CCR7 signalling pathway regulating actin dynamics.
+Chemotaxis is regulated by MAPK pathway and surprisingly is independent of CCR7 signalling pathway regulating actin dynamics.
 Executive components of this cascade are kinases MEK1/2, ERK1/2, p38, JNK and perhaps others.
-The executive kinases phosphorylate transcription factors and other regulators thereby changing expresison profile of the cell.
+The executive kinases phosphorylate transcription factors and other regulators thereby changing expression profile of the cell.
 Increased cellular survival upon CCR7 ligation stems from both pro-apoptotic molecules inhibition and survival promoting proteins stimulation as the receptor is known to activate the PI3K/AKT/mTOR pathway The effector molecules of this pathway are mTOR and NFkB, collectively the effect is exerted via anti-apoptotic Bcl2 proteins expression and inhibition of pro-apoptotic proteins GSK3B, FOXO1/3 and 4EBP1.
 CCR7 affects cellular actin dynamics via the RhoA/cofilin pathway.